RefinementReferenceCenter/Modular-MoPSS-Hardware/README.md

 # Modular-MoPSS-Hardware

-This repository contains the necessary files for 3D printng and to order the ModMoPSS module PCBs (eagle)
+This repository contains the necessary files for 3D printing and to order the ModMoPSS module PCBs (eagle)